 Last year the social media space was agog with the #jollofgate saga, thanks to the jollof rice recipe by Jamie Oliver, which many West Africans (esp Nigerians) thought was a sacrilege.
 I read the most hilarious comments about food ever.
 People take their food seriously I tell you.
 I sided with Jamie on the recipe because he was spot on with the basic ingredients and he had stated that it was his TWIST to jollof rice.
 I have had the privilege/misfortune to have jollof rice from other West African regions asides from Nigeria and Ghana, and I would say never again!
 Most people who called for his head on a platter mostly had problems with the plating of the food.

-In support of #JollofGate I made this jollof rice which had mushrooms, broccoli, purple cabbage…. and the ingredients included paprika, cinnamon, turmeric and a host more.
+In support of #JollofGate, I made this jollof rice which had mushrooms, broccoli, and purple cabbage…. and the ingredients included paprika, cinnamon, turmeric and a host more.

 * all measurements in the post refer to standard measuring cups and spoons.

 - 2 1/2 Long grain Rice

 - 2 cups pre-cooked pepper mix (tomatoes + jalapeños + scotch bonnet, ratio 5:1:1)